Simulation Suite

 Both depths (trait-level + HTTP) for all scenarios Phase 1 Phase 0.5

-Deliverable: All 7 scenarios executable at both depths.
-Violation matrix generated per run.
+Deliverable: All 7 structural + 4 game-theoretic scenarios executable at both depths.
+Violation matrix and cooperation statistics generated per run.

 Phase 2: Three-Layer Validation Loop